HackYourFuture/Project/README.md

 In the project proposal you will explain your problem definition.
 If you have chosen one of the projects that was presented to you, you are expected to communicate to the mentor/teacher who presented the idea about the requirements of the project.

 An important part of the project proposal is understanding the limitations and possibilities of the platform that you will be building your software on.
 This will result in a proposal document that thoroughly describes the following aspects of your application:
-• What features will be exposed to the end user?
+<br>• What features will be exposed to the end user?
 <br>• What problem will your application solve for the user?
 <br>• It should include a sketch of the interface of your application
 <br>• What data sets and data sources will you need?